ABOUT THE MAN

 All completed applications must be submitted by May 1 to firstname.lastname@example.org

 *Previous applications sent to email@example.com are not valid.
 Please resubmit to firstname.lastname@example.org

-The recipient of the scholarship will be announced on August 1.
+The recipient of the scholarships will be announced on July 24, Ira’s Birthday.